 A mainstay of Philly’s Italian Market, Anthony’s Italian Coffee House has been crafting espresso drinks and other favorites in their old-school coffee shop for over 25 years.
 Using beans roasted on site, this family-run business makes some of the best espresso macchiatos and cortados around.

 Pair one of their coffees, teas, or hot chocolates with a pastry made in house for a perfect breakfast.
-You would be forgiven for coming back for chocolate and gelato later in the day.
+The sfogliatella is an excellent choice.
+We won’t judge if you come back for chocolate and gelato later in the day (in fact, we recommend it).
 Location: 903 S. 9th St.

 Rowhome Coffee